vineetsarpal/covid19-tracker-world/README.md

 * The data is provided in multiple formats.
 We are using the csv file
 * The csv file is read as a dataframe in R using RStudio
 * Cleaning, formating and reorganizing the data to extract the necessary information we need
-* Connecting to the Goolge drive via the 'googledrive' package
+* Connecting to Goolge Drive via the 'googledrive' package
-* Writing the reorganized dataframes to googledrive as Google sheets
+* Writing the reorganized dataframes to Google Drive as Google Sheets
 * Updating the existing file each time instead of replacing it

 Windows:
-* Using Windows task scheduler to schedule the R script to run daily and fetch the latest data then post to google drive
+* Using Windows Task Scheduler to schedule the R script to run daily and fetch the latest data then post to google drive

 Tableau:
 * Using the 'Google Sheets' connector in Tableau to conenct to the Google sheets posted by the above process
 * Creating the visualtiions as per the desired output and combining them in a single dashboard
 * Saving to Tableau (public) online with the option to sync the data

+### Additional Notes
+* In the Tableau dashboad there is 'Day of Date' information present when we hover items in the visualizations, this 'Day of Date' corresponds to the latest date for that particular information.
+So, if 'Day of Date' for some information is quite old, it means that information hasn't been updated since that date
+* Task Scheduler requires the system to be up in order to run the scheduled tasks